GNU-Ymir/Documentations/expressions/structures-de-controle.md

 ### For

-The `for' loop allows you to iterate on a collection of elements such as an array, or a range.
+The `for` loop allows you to iterate on a collection of elements such as an array, or a range.

 ```ymir
 for i in ["One", "Two", "Three"] {